DevOps-Drengene/DevOps-Project/CONTRIBUTE.md

 The whole project team is responsible for integrating and reviewing the submitted pull requests.
 As a general rule, <u>one</u> team member with the required knowledge to review the changes within the specific subsystem is required to review the pull request, and if approved, merge the changes.
 Without this approval, the changes cannot be merged.

+**Auto releases**
+Whenever an approved PR is merged to master, and the changes has passed the CI/CD pipeline and thus deployed to the production server, then the latest commit on master will be tagged with the latest version number and a GitHub release will be created.
+To support correct version-numbering, it is important that the title of the PR-merge commit contains a *version-tag* that will determine what part of the version that will be incremented (i.e. major, minor, and patch).
+A general guideline is listed below.

+* Major:
+  * Version-tag: `#major`.
+  * Example of PR-merge commit title: `Change REST API to V2 #major`.
+  * Requirement for use of tag:
+    * API changes.
+    * Versions that are incompatible with other versions.
+* Minor:
+  * Version-tag: `#minor`.
+  * Example of PR-merge commit title: `Implemented tweet-flagging feature #minor`.
+  * Requirement for use of tag:
+    * New features/functionality.
+* Patch:
+  * Version-tag: `#patch`.
+  * Example of PR-merge commit title: `Optimized calls to DB #patch`.
+  * Requirement for use of tag:
+    * Bug fixes.
+    * Refactoring.
+    * Small code changes.

 ## The branching and commit model

 **Branches**

-The repositories follow a topic-based branching model, which means that branches are short-lived and created for a particular feature, bugfix, or other related work.
+The repository follow a topic-based branching model, which means that branches are short-lived and created for a particular feature, bugfix, or other related work.
 The topic is based on a GitHub issue that describes what needs to be done – i.e. "write simulator endpoint".
 Thus, a branch to implement this change is created, and these changes are local to this one feature.

 **Commits**